department-of-veterans-affairs/vagov-content/pages/life-insurance/closed-programs.md

 By phone: <a href="tel:18006698477">800-669-8477</a>

-## Veterans’ Reopened Insurance
+## Veterans Reopened Insurance

 Congress reopened the National Service Life Insurance (NSLI) and the Veterans Special Life Insurance (VSLI) programs for a one year period between May 1, 1965 to May 2, 1966.

 The maximum amount for NSLI and VSLI policies opened during the Veterans Reopened Insurance period is $10,000.
-If you have an active NSLI or VSLI life insurance policy from this period, you can buy Paid Up Additional (PUA) insurance with the yearly dividends you receive from your coverage.
+If you have an active NSLI or VSLI life insurance policy from this period, you can buy [Paid Up Additional (PUA) insurance] ((##Paid-Up-Additional-(PUA)-Insurance) with the yearly dividends you receive from your coverage.

 If you became totally disabled before your 65th birthday and you have NSLI or VSLI coverage, you may be eligible to receive certain disability benefits.
+[Learn more about these benefits.](https://www.benefits.va.gov/INSURANCE/gli-claim-disability.asp)

 ## Paid Up Additional (PUA) Insurance